 - Messaging use case description - Two-factor authentication (2FA) or one-time password (OTP) codes, account or transaction alerts, banking notifications, etc.

-- (Optional - may add 2-3 weeks processing time) Your requested message "signature" which will be added in brackets to the beginning of your messages, example "[MYBIZ]"
+- Your requested message "signature" which will be added in Unicode brackets (U+3010 and U+3011) to the beginning of your messages, example【MYBIZ】

 Message template information

 Your template(s) should include a way to identify the company sending the message, and should be relatively uniform from message to message (some content can differ like names, pin codes, dates/times, etc.).
 Here’s an example template:

 【MYBIZ】Hello [Name], your temporary Twilio PIN code is: